 It helps to get your wardrobe (or chest of drawers for that matter) completely empty when you get started, as you can then see exactly what you have in terms of clothes and also space for storing clothes once they go back in.

-STEP TWO – Assess the space you have to work with
+STEP THREE – Assess the space you have to work with

 Miss this step out and you miss a trick.